From Action Labels to Sets: Rethinking Action Supervision for Imitation Learning from Corrective Feedback: Desired action sets: Formulation and Aggregation

-For the sake of simplicity, we consider unimodal case here.
-Fig. \ref{fig:Fig12_illustration_convergence_including_circle_2} illustrates the convergence process of the overall desired action space.
-In Appendix \ref{appendix:proof_convergence_DesiredA}, we show that, for any state $\bm s$, $ \lim_{k\to\infty} \hat{\mathcal A}^{\mathcal D_{\bm s}}_k \subseteq \mathcal A^*_{\bm s}$ under the following conditions: \begin{enumerate}[label= (A\arabic*)] \item A trained policy $\pi_{\bm \theta_k}$ always selects actions from $\hat{\mathcal{A}}^{\mathcal{D}_{\bm s}}_k$. \item There is a nonzero probability for the teacher to provide feedback $\bm a^h_k$ to each suboptimal action $\bm a^r_k \sim \pi_{\bm \theta_k}(\cdot | \bm s)$. \item For each teacher feedback, the desired action space $\hat{\mathcal{A}}(\bm a^r_k, \bm a^h_k)$ includes at least one optimal action. \end{enumerate} Condition (A2) is satisfied within the IIL framework, and condition (A3) is guaranteed by the assumption in Section \ref{sec:sub:general_def_desiredA}.
-To satisfy condition (A1), we introduce a surrogate loss that encourages the learner's policy to increase the probability of selecting actions within the desired action spaces:
+For simplicity, we analyze the unimodal case at a fixed state $\bm s$.
+In Appendix \ref{appendix:proof_convergence_DesiredA}, we show that, for any state $\bm s$, $ \lim_{k\to\infty} \hat{\mathcal A}^{\mathcal D_{\bm s}}_k \subseteq \mathcal A^*_{\bm s}$ under the following sufficient conditions: \begin{enumerate}[label= (A\arabic*)] \item For all iterations $k$, the policy $\pi_{\bm\theta_k}(\cdot|\bm s)$ assigns nonzero probability mass to the current overall set $\hat{\mathcal{A}}^{\mathcal{D}_{\bm s}}_k$. \item For any sampled suboptimal action $\bm a^r_k \sim \pi_{\bm \theta_k}(\cdot | \bm s)$, there is a nonzero probability for the teacher to provide corrective feedback $\bm a^h_k$. \item For each teacher feedback $\bm a^h_k$, the desired action set $\hat{\mathcal{A}}(\bm a^r_k, \bm a^h_k)$ includes at least one optimal action. \end{enumerate} This analysis formalizes how aggregated corrective feedback progressively refines the overall desired action set at a state.
+Condition (A2) is a standard assumption on teacher availability in human-gated IIL \cite{2019_Rodrigo_D_COACH, 2019_HG_DAgger}.
+Condition (A3) corresponds to the assumption in Section~\ref{sec:sub:general_def_desiredA}; in practice, satisfying it requires choosing a desired-set construction (e.g., polytope vs.\ circular) and hyperparameters that reflect the feedback modality and its uncertainty.
+We examine the effect of these choices in Sections~\ref{sec:exp:simulation} and~\ref{sec:exp:ablation}.
+To satisfy condition (A1), we introduce a policy-shaping loss (Eq.~\eqref{eq:loss_desired_action_space_high_level}), which increases the probability mass that $\pi_{\bm\theta}(\cdot|\bm s)$ assigns to the desired action sets.
+The details of this loss and its implementation are presented in Section~\ref{sec:Policy_shaping}.

-This loss is presented in detail in Section \ref{sec:Policy_shaping}.
-We then use $l_{\pi_{\bm \theta}}$ to update $\pi_{\bm \theta}$ via sampled batches from the data buffer, as in line \ref{alg:line:update_policy_once} of Algorithm \ref{alg:CLIC_algorithm}.
-This update process progressively shapes the policy distribution $\pi_{\bm \theta}(\bm a | \bm s)$, causing it to concentrate its probability mass within the accumulating desired regions.
-As a result, the policy itself comes to serve as an approximation of the overall desired action space $\hat{\mathcal{A}}^{\mathcal{D}_{\bm s}}_k$.

-\textbf{Empirical Considerations:} In practice, for continuous state-action spaces, it is unlikely to receive multiple feedback inputs for the exact same state.
-Therefore, we assume that for similar states, the generalization capabilities of DNNs allow for this process of aggregating multiple feedback signals.
-For the multi-modal case, the overall desired action space can still be approximated by $\pi_{\bm \theta}$.
-If the policy parametrization is sufficiently expressive to represent multiple optimal actions—e.g., EBMs or Diffusion models—then the overall desired action space can converge in a similar way as for the single optimal action case.
-We empirically evaluate these claims on multi-modal tasks; see Sections \ref{sec:exp:simulation} and \ref{sec:exp:real_rotbo:insert-T}.